Kindness: In psychology

-Teaching kindness
+In education

 Two children sharing a soft drink at the White House, 1922.

 Kindness is most often taught by parents to children and is learned through observation and some direct teaching.
 Studies have shown that through programs and interventions kindness can be taught and encouraged during the first 20 years of life.
 Further studies show that kindness interventions can help improve well-being with comparable results as teaching gratitude.
 Similar findings have shown that organizational level teaching of kindness can improve the well-being of adults in college.